 Welcome to Pennichuck

 Pennichuck Corporation (“Pennichuck”) is engaged in the collection, storage, treatment, distribution, and sale of potable water in southern and central New Hampshire.
 Pennichuck is a closely-held corporation with a sole shareholder, the City of Nashua.
 We have two operating business segments: regulated water utility operations and non-regulated water management services.
-We are headquartered in Merrimack, New Hampshire, which is located approximately 45 miles north of Boston, Massachusetts.
+We are headquartered in Nashua, New Hampshire, which is located approximately 45 miles north of Boston, Massachusetts.

 Our mission is to be a premier supplier of water in New Hampshire by providing reliable, high quality, and affordable water in sufficient quantities, and to be New England’s premier supplier of water related contract services by providing high quality solutions to meet our customers’ needs.